snowformatics/gwastic_desktop/README.md

 - AI-Enhanced Data Analysis: Harness the capabilities of machine learning and AI to uncover subtle patterns, interactions, and associations that may be missed by conventional statistical methods.

 - Genomic Prediction: Take your research to the next level by using GWAStic's advanced AI models for genomic prediction.
 Predict future health outcomes, disease risks, or phenotypic traits based on your genetic data and environmental factors.
-- User-Friendly Interface: GenoAI's intuitive interface makes it accessible to both novice and experienced researchers.
+- User-Friendly Interface: GWAStic's intuitive interface makes it accessible to both novice and experienced researchers.
 Seamlessly navigate through your data, perform analyses, and visualize results with ease.

 - Customizable Workflows: Tailor your analysis to your specific research goals with customizable workflows.
 Define your parameters, select the appropriate statistical models, and integrate AI components as needed for a personalized analysis experience.